LoyolaChicagoBooks/introcs-csharp/rst/onedim.rst

 data in the function documentation.
 Keep track of what ``i`` should be as you iterate through the elements of ``data``, one step at a time:
 How do you change
 ``i`` and when?
-You are *encouraged* to stop and actually do this manually and think before going on....
+You are *encouraged* to stop and actually do this manually, on paper, and think before going on....

 You should see that: